kisangkay/Milestone2_Group62/Software Design Document.md

 **R1: Food Search**

-**R1.1** Users will be able to look for meals by name using the system.
+**R1.1** Users will be able to look for <span style="color:red"> food items</span> by name using the system.

-**R1.2** Following the search, the system will show all of the nutritional details for the meal that was chosen.
+**R1.2** Following the search, the system will show all of the nutritional details for the <span style="color:red"> food item</span> that was chosen.

-**R1.3** The search results will be shown by the system as a list with clickable items for more information.
+**R1.3** The search results will be shown by the system as a list with <span style="color:red"> a scrollable interface to view additional results beyond the first page

 **R2: Nutrition Breakdown**

-**R2.1** Users will be able to choose a food item and read a comprehensive nutritional breakdown of that food.
+**R2.1** Users will be able to choose a food item and <span style="color:red"> view a graphical</span> nutritional breakdown of that food.

-**R2.2** The nutritional breakdown will be shown by the system utilizing bar graphs for micronutrients (vitamins and minerals) and pie charts for macronutrients (fat, protein, and carbs).
+**R2.2** The nutritional breakdown will be shown by the system utilizing<span style="color:red">  pie charts </span>for macronutrients <span style="color:red"> (Caloric value, protein, and fats).

-**R2.3** In addition to the graphical depiction, the system will show the precise values of each nutrient (e.g., grams, milligrams).
+**R2.3** In addition to the graphical depiction, the system will show the precise values of each nutrient <span style="color:red"> in percentage relevant to its entire composition

 **R3: Filter for Nutritional Range**